tweag/credential-helper/README.md

 Follow the [provider-specific documentation](/docs/providers/) to ensure you can authenticate to the service.

+You can also look at the [example project](/examples/full/) to see how everything works together.

 ## Configuration

 You can use environment variables to configure the helper.